stablekernel/aqueduct/source/docs/tut/getting-started.md

     {'id': 15, 'name': 'Magneta'},
   ];

-  @Bind.get()
+  @Operation.get()
   Future<Response> getAllHeroes() async {
     return new Response.ok(heroes);
   }

-  @Bind.get()
+  @Operation.get('id')
-  Future<Response> getHeroByID(@Bind.path("id") int id) async {
+  Future<Response> getHeroByID() async {
+    final id = int.parse(request.path.variables['id']);
-    final hero = heroes.firstWhere((hero) => hero['id'] == id,
-      orElse: () => throw new HTTPResponseException(404, "no hero"));
+    final hero = heroes.firstWhere((hero) => hero['id'] == id, orElse: () => null);

+    if (hero == null) {
+      return new Response.notFound();
+    }

     return new Response.ok(hero);
   }
 }
 ```

+Both operation methods handle `GET` requests, but the additional `'id'` parameter to `getHeroByID()`'s annotation says that it should be called if the path variable 'id' was found by the `Router`.
+The other method, `getAllHeroes()`, will only be called if there are no path variables in the request path.
+The value of 'id' is available in the `request` property - a property that all `RESTController`s have that has a reference to the request being handled.

 !!! tip "Naming Operation Methods"
-    The plain English phrase for an operation is a really good name for an operation method and a good name will be useful when you generate OpenAPI documentation from your code.
+    The plain English phrase for an operation - like 'get hero by id' - is a really good name for an operation method and a good name will be useful when you generate OpenAPI documentation from your code.

 Reload the application by hitting Ctrl-C in the terminal that ran `aqueduct serve` and then run `aqueduct serve` again.

-In your browser, reload the page `http://aqueduct-tutorial.stablekernel.io` and you'll see the same list of heroes.
-Now, click on a hero to take you to its details and trigger a HTTP request like `GET /heroes/15`.
+In your browser, click on a hero in the dashboard to take you to its details.
+This will trigger a HTTP request like `GET /heroes/15` that your Aqueduct application will now handle.
 The detail page will look like this:

 ![Screenshot of Hero Detail Page](../img/run2.png)